Cohort Analysis

 Overview of Cohort Analysis

-• How much of your revenue comes from new vs long-time customers?
+• What percentage of your revenue comes from new vs. returning customers?

-• When is the best time to re-engage your customers?
+• When is the optimal time to re-engage lapsed customers?

 You can then measure key metrics (e.g., number of new customers, RPR, total sales from new customers) per time frame after the cohort’s first order.